|

 Lewis and Clark Trail turns west.
 An interpretive sign, top left,

-explains Ross's Hole but no mention of Lewis and Clark.
+explains Ross' Hole but no mention of Lewis and Clark.
 The Corps,

 hungry and cold, thrashed down the north side of the pass, crossed

-the East Fork Bitterroot River, and encountered a new Native American
+Camp Creek, and encountered a new Native American tribe.
+Clark calmly

-River flows from Ross's Hole near Sula.
-I can imagine the scene here
+Fork Bitteroot River in Sula.
+I can imagine the scene here in September

-in September 1805; tepees standing along the river and Salish (Flathead)
+1805; tepees standing along the river and Salish (Flathead) men, women,

 |